RBilsland/ClubsCon23-Sometimes-1-1-3/README.md

 ## Why?
 With physical computing, being able to play with an individual device and see what you can make it do is a fantastic experience but thats it, an individual device.
 In reality the world is made up of devices that are constantly talking to each other and the presentation showed a way that allows children to code a device that is part of something bigger.
 For children this can be a real eye opener to a whole new world of possibilities.
 Showing what is possible will only start a whole new line of "what if" and "could I" discussions.

 I could have used some off the shelf solutions but they all come at a cost in comparison to the Micro:bit.
-Also this way children will get more hands-on experiences constructing a sensor and then coding the sending of information.
+Also this way children will get a more hands-on experiences constructing a sensor and then coding the sending of its information.

 # The Setup